Forward trijet production in proton-nucleus collisions: gluon initiated channel: Collinear divergences: recovering the real part of DGLAP

 Therefore, the contraction with Eq.\,\eqref{eq:GG-tensor} ultimately selects the $\delta^{ij}$ term in the first line of Eq.\,\eqref{eq:GG-tensor}, which is precisely the term proportional to $P_{gg}^{real}(\xi)$.
 It also depends on $\delta^{\eta\eta'}$, implying that the polarization of the intermediate gluon producing the $q\bar q$ pair is the same in both the amplitude and its complex conjugate, as in the LO case.

 Finally, after integrating over $z_g$ with the Lorentz-invariant measure $\der z_g/z_g$, we obtain

-We have checked that the same result can be obtained by performing the contraction of of the kernel $\mathcal{K}_4$ defined in in Eq.\,\eqref{eq:K4-def} with $\delta^{ll'}/2$.
+We have checked that the same result can be obtained by performing the contraction of the kernel $\mathcal{K}_4$ defined in in Eq.\,\eqref{eq:K4-def} with $\delta^{ll'}/2$.
 This result explicitly shows the factorization of the LO perturbative factor for the $g\to q\bar q$ process.

-Gathering all prefactors (see e.g.~Eq.\,\eqref{trijet cross section general} in the next section) needed to relate the amplitude squared to the actual cross-section, we obtain the following simple result for the limit of the cross-section when the radiated gluon is collinear to the incoming one:
+Gathering all prefactors (see e.g.~Eq.\,\eqref{trijet cross section general} in the next section) needed to relate the amplitude squared to the actual cross section, we obtain the following simple result for the limit of the cross section when the radiated gluon is collinear to the incoming one: